fjdu/obsidian-feed/README.md

 - The number of unread and total items are displayed after the feed name.
 - To retrieve new items, click the `refresh` button.
 Wait a few seconds (depending on the internet speed), then click on the feed name again, and new items (if any) will be displayed.
 - For each displayed item, you can click `Read` to mark it as read, `Save` to create an `.md` note for it (further notes for it can be added by directly editing that `.md` file), and `Delete` to mark it as deleted.
 All these must be done manually (instead of automatically by the plugin itself).
 Click on `>>> >>>` to show the item content.
+  - If you would like to add notes to an item, you have to first use `Save` to create the `.md` file, then edit that file directly.
 - The items are paginated with 100 items per page.
 - The feeds data are saved as fragmented `.json` files.
 They are intentionally fragmented so that when new items come, old files do not need to be updated (hence do not need to be synced).